Dirty Work: The Magic of Microbes with Sandor Katz

-Katz adds that biodiversity is just as critical for flavour as it is for health.
+Katz adds that biodiversity is just as critical for flavor as it is for health.
 "The sauerkraut industry did research in the 1940s, when Lactobacillus plantarum was first isolated, into using a using a purer starter culture for sauerkraut—and they resoundingly rejected it."
-He notes that while a pure culture might speed up the fermentation process, it can't ever contribute the same kind of flavour complexity that a natural ferment can.
-"If you jump to the end stage and give it a huge dose of Lactobacillus plantarum, then you miss out on all those earlier stages that have all these unique metabolic byproducts that contribute flavour to it."
+He notes that while a pure culture might speed up the fermentation process, it can't ever contribute the same kind of flavor complexity that a natural ferment can.
+"If you jump to the end stage and give it a huge dose of Lactobacillus plantarum, then you miss out on all those earlier stages that have all these unique metabolic byproducts that contribute flavor to it."

 Katz continues to regale me with studies about the benefits of biodiverse fermented foods as he demonstrates his own sauerkraut recipe, if one can even call it that.
 All he does is sprinkle some finely shredded cabbage—along with some grated carrots and black radishes from the MUNCHIES Garden—with a bit of salt and caraway seed.

 He jams the shredded cabbage and radishes into mason jars with such force that I briefly worry that the glass will crack.
-Katz notes that this is crucial for sauerkraut-making; as the vegetables release their juices, they will stay submerged in liquid rather than become exposed to air and become a habitable growing medium for mould.
-"Under the brine, the lactic acid bacteria will thrive and the moulds can't grow, because they need the flow of oxygen," he notes.
+Katz notes that this is crucial for sauerkraut-making; as the vegetables release their juices, they will stay submerged in liquid rather than become exposed to air and become a habitable growing medium for mold.
+"Under the brine, the lactic acid bacteria will thrive and the molds can't grow, because they need the flow of oxygen," he notes.

 With the jars stuffed to the brim, the lids are sealed.
 Now, it's just a waiting game—a slightly farty one, but that goes with the territory.
 The naturally present lactic acid bacteria in the cabbage will begin to ferment and break down the vegetables at room temperature for anywhere from three days to a week, depending on the temperature.
 Katz reminds me to burp the jars in the first few days to avoid any stink-bombs.